agnivesh13/niyantrana/README.md

 | Leak 2 | The split was random over 14-day sliding windows overlapping by **13 of 14 days**, same 15 users on both sides |
 | Corrected | Split by **disjoint user**, scalers fit on train only → **R² −0.89 / −0.87** — worse than predicting the mean |

-Separately, the *served* model was broken: `predict.py` concatenated a 1-row profile with a 14-row window on `axis=1`, leaving the tabular branch all-NaN.
-Every user got a bit-identical prediction.
-Verified — a healthy 20-year-old and a high-risk 73-year-old both returned `153.47 / 34.44`.
+The serving path had the same character.
+Concatenating a 1-row profile with a 14-row window on `axis=1` left the tabular branch all-NaN, so every user received a bit-identical prediction — a healthy 20-year-old and a high-risk 73-year-old both returned `153.47 / 34.44`.
+It never raised.
+It returned a confident number, which is the failure mode the provenance rule below exists to make impossible.
+A regression test now asserts that two different profiles produce two different predictions.

-Fifteen synthetic personas is **nine training examples at the person level**.
-Hence the move to real data.
+Fifteen synthetic personas is **nine training examples at the person level**, and no architecture recovers from that.
+Hence real data.

 ### And the one that mattered most